 In business-client interactions, there are frequently multiple blind spots.
 You can have numerous essential points in a single account, along with 12 internal personas involved with them at specific times.

-Monitoring such Xs and Ys regularly is challenging.
+Regularly monitoring such Xs and Ys is challenging.

 Too many at one

-One central point interacting with an account containing numerous stakeholders has complete visibility.
+One central point is that interacting with an account containing numerous stakeholders has complete visibility.

 But this central point can't monitor everything and can't regularly share crucial information with various people.